-1997 COMPENSATION FOR CHIEF EXECUTIVE OFFICER
+1998 COMPENSATION FOR CHIEF EXECUTIVE OFFICER

 Compensation paid to the Chief Executive Officer, Mr. Kretzer, during the fiscal year was based on the same factors generally applicable to compensation paid to other executives of the Company.
-Mr. Kretzer's base salary was \$750,000 (as provided in his Employment Agreement) and his annual cash incentive compensation (bonus) represented 60% of his base salary as compared to 33.33% for fiscal 1996.
-The Board of Directors granted Mr. Kretzer options for 20,000 shares at a per share exercise price of \$31.00, the closing price per share on the New York Stock Exchange as of the date of grant, under the 1996 Non-Qualified Stock Option Plan.
+Mr. Kretzer's base salary was \$750,000 (as provided in his Employment Agreement) and his annual cash incentive compensation (bonus) represented 60% of his base salary, the same percentage as for fiscal 1997.